2022 Subaru Crosstrek Trim Levels, Configurations & Comparisons.

 The only safety enhancement is a pretty significant one.
 The Sport comes standard with EyeSight Driver Assist Technology.
 This package, which is available with the first two trims, provides the vehicle with a variety of monitors and mitigation systems.
 It gives the Crosstrek the ability to detect frontal collisions and help prevent them, warn drivers when they're veering out of their lanes, and adjust its speed if the leading vehicle has slowed down.
 This last capability is thanks to adaptive cruise control.

-Compare the Sport vs Limited Trims.
+Compare the Sport vs Limited Trim levels.
 What is the difference?

 The Limited has a more refined appearance than the Sport does.
 Its leather seats are a big reason why it feels more sophisticated than the previous trims.
 Those seats still have a sporty vibe since they have orange stitching.
 In the back, the center seatback can fold down to provide an armrest, and it has dual cup holders for convenience.

-From a technology perspective, the Limited is upgraded in a key way.
-It has an eight-inch touchscreen instead of a 6.5-inch one.
+Talking about technology, the Limited is upgraded in a key way.
+It gets an 8-inch touchscreen instead of a 6.5-inch one.
 It's available with a Harman Kardon premium audio system and navigation.

 There are a few extra safety components as part of the Limited's package.
 It has automatic high beams, standard blind-spot monitoring and rear cross-traffic alert, and reverse automatic braking.
 Reverse automatic braking can be useful since it's hard to see everything behind the vehicle when backing up.